Canadian Natural Resources Sees Unusually High Options Volume (NYSE:CNQ)

-Canadian Natural Resources Ltd (NYSE:CNQ) (TSE:CNQ) was the target of some unusual options trading on Tuesday.
-Traders purchased 8,595 call options on the stock.
+Canadian Natural Resources Ltd (NYSE:CNQ) (TSE:CNQ) was the recipient of some unusual options trading activity on Tuesday.
+Traders bought 8,595 call options on the company.
 This is an increase of 3,003% compared to the average volume of 277 call options.

-Canadian Natural Resources (NYSE:CNQ) (TSE:CNQ) last announced its earnings results on Thursday, May 7th.
+Canadian Natural Resources (NYSE:CNQ) (TSE:CNQ) last issued its earnings results on Thursday, May 7th.
 The oil and gas producer reported ($0.25) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.04 by ($0.29).
-The firm had revenue of $3.36 billion for the quarter, compared to the consensus estimate of $3.61 billion.
+The firm had revenue of $3.36 billion during the quarter, compared to analysts’ expectations of $3.61 billion.
 Canadian Natural Resources had a net margin of 13.51% and a return on equity of 6.70%.
-During the same period in the prior year, the business earned $0.70 EPS.
-On average, sell-side analysts anticipate that Canadian Natural Resources will post -1.31 earnings per share for the current year.
+During the same period in the previous year, the firm earned $0.70 EPS.
+On average, research analysts forecast that Canadian Natural Resources will post -1.31 EPS for the current year.

-Several research firms recently issued reports on CNQ.
-Wells Fargo & Co upped their price target on Canadian Natural Resources from $16.00 to $17.00 and gave the company an “underweight” rating in a research report on Friday, May 29th.
-Credit Suisse Group restated an “outperform” rating and set a $32.00 price objective (up from $29.00) on shares of Canadian Natural Resources in a research note on Thursday, July 2nd.
-National Bank Financial upgraded Canadian Natural Resources from a “sector perform” rating to an “outperform” rating and set a $39.00 price objective for the company in a research note on Tuesday, June 23rd.
-Goldman Sachs Group upgraded Canadian Natural Resources from a “neutral” rating to a “buy” rating and upped their price objective for the stock from $15.00 to $21.00 in a research note on Thursday, May 14th.
-Finally, ValuEngine upgraded Canadian Natural Resources from a “sell” rating to a “hold” rating in a research note on Friday, May 1st.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and eleven have issued a buy rating to the stock.
-The stock presently has a consensus rating of “Buy” and a consensus target price of $37.00.
+A number of research firms recently commented on CNQ.
+UBS Group increased their target price on shares of Canadian Natural Resources from $28.00 to $37.00 and gave the company a “buy” rating in a research report on Monday, June 29th.
+Morgan Stanley raised shares of Canadian Natural Resources from an “equal weight” rating to an “overweight” rating and increased their target price for the company from $24.00 to $32.00 in a research report on Wednesday, July 8th.
+Wells Fargo & Co increased their target price on shares of Canadian Natural Resources from $16.00 to $17.00 and gave the company an “underweight” rating in a research report on Friday, May 29th.
+Evercore ISI raised shares of Canadian Natural Resources from an “in-line” rating to an “outperform” rating and set a $30.00 price objective on the stock in a research report on Friday, May 1st.
+Finally, Credit Suisse Group reissued an “outperform” rating and set a $32.00 price objective (up from $29.00) on shares of Canadian Natural Resources in a research report on Thursday, July 2nd.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and eleven have issued a buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and an average price target of $37.00.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Ladenburg Thalmann Financial Services Inc. grew its holdings in Canadian Natural Resources by 21.4% in the 4th quarter.
-Ladenburg Thalmann Financial Services Inc. now owns 3,094 shares of the oil and gas producer’s stock valued at $98,000 after buying an additional 546 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. grew its holdings in Canadian Natural Resources by 4.1% in the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 25,755 shares of the oil and gas producer’s stock valued at $352,000 after buying an additional 1,012 shares during the last quarter.
-PNC Financial Services Group Inc. grew its holdings in Canadian Natural Resources by 12.4% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 14,312 shares of the oil and gas producer’s stock valued at $194,000 after buying an additional 1,575 shares during the last quarter.
-Harbor Investment Advisory LLC grew its holdings in Canadian Natural Resources by 124.3% in the 2nd quarter.
-Harbor Investment Advisory LLC now owns 3,544 shares of the oil and gas producer’s stock valued at $62,000 after buying an additional 1,964 shares during the last quarter.
-Finally, Signaturefd LLC grew its holdings in Canadian Natural Resources by 35.2% in the 1st quarter.
-Signaturefd LLC now owns 9,426 shares of the oil and gas producer’s stock valued at $128,000 after buying an additional 2,455 shares during the last quarter.
-67.78% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently modified their holdings of the company.
+Ladenburg Thalmann Financial Services Inc. boosted its holdings in shares of Canadian Natural Resources by 21.4% in the fourth quarter.
+Ladenburg Thalmann Financial Services Inc. now owns 3,094 shares of the oil and gas producer’s stock valued at $98,000 after acquiring an additional 546 shares in the last quarter.
+Raymond James Financial Services Advisors Inc. lifted its stake in shares of Canadian Natural Resources by 4.1% in the first quarter.
+Raymond James Financial Services Advisors Inc. now owns 25,755 shares of the oil and gas producer’s stock valued at $352,000 after purchasing an additional 1,012 shares during the period.
+PNC Financial Services Group Inc. lifted its stake in shares of Canadian Natural Resources by 12.4% in the first quarter.
+PNC Financial Services Group Inc. now owns 14,312 shares of the oil and gas producer’s stock valued at $194,000 after purchasing an additional 1,575 shares during the period.
+Harbor Investment Advisory LLC lifted its stake in shares of Canadian Natural Resources by 124.3% in the second quarter.
+Harbor Investment Advisory LLC now owns 3,544 shares of the oil and gas producer’s stock valued at $62,000 after purchasing an additional 1,964 shares during the period.
+Finally, Signaturefd LLC lifted its stake in shares of Canadian Natural Resources by 35.2% in the first quarter.
+Signaturefd LLC now owns 9,426 shares of the oil and gas producer’s stock valued at $128,000 after purchasing an additional 2,455 shares during the period.
+67.78% of the stock is currently owned by institutional investors and hedge funds.

 Canadian Natural Resources Company Profile